twVolc/PyCamPermanent/README.md

 > /etc/network/interfaces - line 18: Change to desired address.
 > Again, then probably need to change lines 20 and 21 of above file: network and broadcast.
 > /etc/ntp.conf - line 7: change "server" to Pi 1 IP
+You may then need to change your laptop computer's IP to a static IP in the same subnet, otherwise connection will fail.